 Why Does My Cat Trill?

 If your household is like mine, you are greeted with a cat talking, or trilling up a storm.
 The trill is characterized by its light, pleasant tone typically rising in pitch.
-It can take different forms, but some common sounds are brrrrrrt, brrrupp, mrrrroow.
+It can take different forms, but some common sounds are brrrrrrt, brrrupp, chirrup, or mrrrroow.

 This sound differs from the traditional meow because when cats meow their mouth is open and when the trill or chirp their mouth is closed.
 Cats will meow for both positive and negative reasons, but trilling seems to always be positive.